TheThirdOne/random-sorting/README.md

 as it is would be super messy) would look like:

 ```
+// Mostly the same, but with a bounded Insertion sort first and a slight change to the outer for loop
 function mergeInsertSort(arr,comp){
-  //apply insertion sort before mergesort
+  // Run insertion sort first
   boundedInsertionSort(arr,comp);

   var a1 = arr;
   var a2 = new Array(arr.length)

-  // w starts are 3 now instead of 1
+  // w starts at 3 now because it each every 3 element subarray is already sorted.
   for(var w = 3; w < arr.length; w *= 2){

-    // Everything else is the same
     for(var lo = 0; lo < arr.length; lo += 2*w){
       var hi = lo + w;
       if (hi >= arr.length) {